paulharter/blockmodel/README.md

 block_model.save_as_collada(file_path)
 ```

-This will save out a collada model that looks like this:
+This will save out a collada model to file from json.